xuepro/xuepro.github.io/_posts/2018-05-24-Q Learning 算法的C++实现.md

 ### Example

-For the example in the reference article.(以参考文献中的例子（如图）作为测试例子).
+For the example in the reference article..

 "Suppose we have 5 rooms in a building connected by doors as shown in the figure below.
 We'll number each room 0 through 4.
 The outside of the building can be thought of as one big room (5).
 Notice that doors 1 and 4 lead into the building from room 5 (outside)."